History, tourist information, and nearby accommodation

 Visiting Dore Abbey

-It has to be said that access is a problem!
+It has to be said that access can be a problem!
 There is no parking at the church, and don't even think about parking along the lane that leads past the churchyard gate; despite the rural location there is a lot of traffic, and walking along the road isn't something I'd recommend.
 Your best bet is to park in the small lane immediately north of the church that leads to the village hall.
 From there you can walk down a farm drive, with the abbey church straight ahead in view the whole time across a field.
 The drive leads to a gate into the churchyard, but there's no obvious signage to indicate that this route is an option.

 However, it is well worth the walk!
 I've been to Dore Abbey several times, and each time I come away shaking my head in amazement.
 The interior is so spacious as to seem huge, the rival of a small cathedral.
 There are so many medieval pieces of carving, so many pieces of fine woodworking, wall paintings, and monuments, that to describe them all would take an hour.
 Suffice it to say that Dore Abbey is one of the most enjoyable medieval churches in England, and an absolute delight to visit.